ArceLopera/git_refresher/docs/Basics/git_branch.md

 Branching in Git is a powerful feature that allows developers to diverge from the main line of development (usually referred to as the `master` branch) and work on separate, isolated lines of development.
 Each branch represents an independent line of development, enabling multiple features, fixes, or experiments to be worked on simultaneously without interfering with each other.
 Branching can be a crucial part of software development, as it allows teams to work collaboratively on different features or fixes simultaneously while maintaining a clear and organized codebase.
+Isolating work in branches, changing context, and integrating changes into the main line of development can help streamline the development process and improve collaboration.

 ## **Main Branches**